xli/message/README.md

 ### deq(size, &block)

 Dequeue message, non-blocking.
-Should remove message from queue.
+It is up to Queue implementation when to delete the message in queue when deq got called with a block.

 ### size

 (Approximate) queue size.